GovTechSG/ship-hats-portal/onboarding-to-portal.md

-# Onboarding to SHIP-HATS Portal
+# Onboard to SHIP-HATS Portal

 The following image and table outlines the steps that you must complete to configure the SHIP-HATS portal.
 After you have completed these steps, you will need to perform additional steps to configure the tools that you want to use.